Taxi Accident Claims | How Much Compensation Can I Claim For A Taxi Accident? | 2021 Update

 In 2019 there were almost 291,800 registered taxi and private hire vehicles in the U.K. 76% of these licensed vehicles were minicabs, not taxis.
-Overall, there were almost 362,600 licensed taxi or minicab drivers in the U.K. These numbers are records, there have never been as many licensed vehicles on the roads as there are today in Britain. in 2019.
+So overall, there were almost 362,600 licensed taxi or minicab drivers in the U.K. These numbers are records; there have never been as many licensed vehicles on the roads as there are today in Britain.
+In 2019.
 You can see more details about the number of registered PHV’s and taxi’s here.

-When we correlate these numbers with the statistics on road accidents that occurred in the U.K. we find that there were 153,158 casualties of all severities in reported road traffic accidents in 2019 which 25,945 resulted in serious injury and 1,752 resulted in death.
-You can see these numbers at their source in this government annual report.
+When we correlate these numbers with the statistics on road accidents in the U.K., we find that there were 153,158 casualties of all severities in reported road traffic accidents in 2019 which 25,945 resulted in serious injury and 1,752 resulted in death.
+So again, you can see these numbers at their source in this government annual report.

 So, we can clearly see that the risk of being involved in a road traffic accident when riding in a taxi or minicab is quite high.
 Because of the frequency that we action taxi accident claims on behalf of our clients due to these types of accidents, we are in a position to help.

-Making taxi accident claims following an accident whilst you are riding in a taxi or minicab is a complicated process.
-Discerning just who is to blame for the accident (and who to make a claim against) can take some time.
+Making taxi accident claims following an accident while riding in a taxi or minicab is a complicated process.
+Discerning who is to blame for the accident (and who to claim against) can take some time.
 As can the actual claim itself.
 In most cases, this can mean that the victim will need to pay ongoing legal fees until their claim is completed.
 And if unsuccessful, they will be out of pocket to the value of these legal fees.

-We offer an alternative option.
-We can arrange a Conditional Fee Agreement, or what is more commonly known as a No Win No Fee agreement.
-This means you don’t pay a thing until our claim is complete, and only pay if your claim was successful.
+We offer an alternative option, and we can arrange a Conditional Fee Agreement, more commonly known as a No Win No Fee agreement.
+This means you don’t pay a thing until our claim is complete and only pay if your claim was successful.
 The maximum we can legally charge once you receive your compensation payout is 25% of the amount you were awarded.

-In most cases following an accident that occurs in a taxi or minicab, it will be the actual victim who will make the taxi accident claims.
-However, in some cases, such as where the victim is unable to make their own claim (due to ill health) or in extreme cases was killed as a result of the accident, there may be other parties who can be sued for compensation.
+In most cases, following an accident that occurs in a taxi or minicab, the actual victim will make the taxi accident claims.
+However, in some cases, such as where the victim is unable to make their own claim (due to ill health) or in extreme cases was killed due to the accident, there may be other parties who can be sued for compensation.

-In cases where the victim is unable to press their own compensation claim, then the dependents of the victim will be able to sue.
-Additionally, extended family members who have suffered hardship due to the loss of a loved one can also claim.
+In cases where the victim cannot press their own compensation claim, then the dependents of the victim will be able to sue.
+Additionally, extended family members who have suffered hardship due to losing a loved one can also claim.
 Finally, the estate of a person who was killed in a taxi or minicab accident can also sue.

-In 2011, Uber opened the first consumer-focused ride-sharing service in the U.K. And since this time, several competitors have also begun operating.
-So where does a person stand legally if they are the victim of an accident whilst riding in an Uber or another ride-sharing type of service?
+In 2011, Uber opened the first consumer-focused ride-sharing service in the U.K. Since this time, several competitors have also begun operating.
+So, where does a person stand legally if they are victims of an accident whilst riding in an Uber or another ride-sharing type of service?

 The situation here is quite complex.
 Uber (and other ride-sharing providers) do not see itself as a taxi/minicab firm.
-It is a tech company that operates as a bridge between the driver and the passenger in a taxi.
+A tech company operates as a bridge between the driver and the passenger in a taxi.
 Uber sees its drivers as individual private contractors.
-And whilst Uber does require that its drivers maintain a proper level of insurance, it does not check on the condition of the vehicle, and it does not monitor the conduct of its drivers.
+And whilst Uber does require that its drivers maintain a proper level of insurance, it does not check on the vehicle’s condition, and it does not monitor the conduct of its drivers.

-In a standard taxi/minicab firm we have a direct route to responsibility, starting with the driver, and then on to the company itself.
+In a standard taxi/minicab firm, we directly route to responsibility, starting with the driver and then on to the company itself.
 Ride-sharing services offer no such clear route to responsibility.
 Therefore, if you are involved in an accident whilst riding an Uber or another ride-sharing type of service, you really must seek legal advice as soon as possible.
 Uber has made it very difficult to sue the company itself for compensation, and it will require careful handling to press your taxi accident claims successfully.

 There are three main sets of circumstances that can lead to a person having the right to make taxi accident claims following an accident whilst riding in a taxi or minicab.
 These are driver negligence, negligence on the part of the operating company, and accidents caused by a third party.

-In this category, we are talking about all of the reasons an injury can occur due to a person riding in a taxi or minicab being involved in an accident caused by the driver of the vehicle.
+In this category, we are talking about all of the reasons an injury can occur due to a person riding in a taxi or minicab being involved in an accident caused by the vehicle’s driver.
 This could include situations such as: